Transcript provided by Verbatim Transcription Services

 John Jantsch: [00:09:13] So one of the things—I reference my father all the time, he was my mentor for sales because he was just the old kind of bag carrying say door to door, not door to door necessarily but town to town [laughs] sales person and one of the things I remember him telling me was that quite often he would go calling somebody and he would kind of model their behavior.
 If they were very slouchy on their chair he would get that way, if they were very direct and leaning forward, he would do that and there was a feeling that this kind of modeling made him more likable because it made him more like them.
 Is there any truth in that?

 Vanessa Van Edwards: [00:09:52] Yeah, very much.
 That’s a very intuitive sales tactic in the sense that we have what are called neurons.
-So if we sense that someone—we automatically try to mirror the person we are with and the more we are like them in terms of body language or voice tone, the more we feel like feel like this person gets me.
+So if we sense that someone—we automatically try to mirror the person we are with and the more we are like them in terms of body language or voice tone, the more we feel like this person gets me.
 What’s interesting about this is—I experienced it in a different way, I was at a hotel and I was checking out really early in the morning.
 I think my flight was like 6 am, something terrible.
 So I am barely awake rolling my bags in the lobby and the [indecipherable 00:10:28] that’s to check me out or the desk person was like, “Good morning!” [laughter] and I just looked at her and realized it was a really interesting moment of– she has been taught that a good sales person, like that one brand of charisma, the bubbly extrovert, should always be friendly and chirpily and smiley but the context and my emotional level did not match.
 I was clearly exhausted and barely awake.
 She would have much been better off in a lower more whisper like voice saying, “Good morning!
 How is it going this morning?
 Can I help you check out more quickly?”
 That would have matched me better and so I think that mirroring and matching is important for the person but also contextually, like time of day, where you are, don’t take every piece of sales advice by yourself.

 John Jantsch: [00:11:16] So where does the fact people get really good at this or they may be more intuitive in this and then it actually turns into manipulation or kind of faking who you really are.
 Where does that come into this conversation?